andrew/ultimate-awesome/README.md

 - [awesome-wrgms-kids](https://github.com/aaparmeggiani/awesome-wrgms-kids) - Our best *ptr's, for the next generation of wrgmrs.
 - [awesomeLibrary](https://github.com/Abeautifulsnow/awesomeLibrary) - 目前主要收集Go、Python、Typescript、JavaScript、Rust等High star库。The currently main goal is to collect high star libraries that were developed by Go、Python、Typescript、JavaScript、Rust and etc. (You are very welcome to update this repo.欢迎各位补充).
 - [awesome-acs](https://github.com/AccessCodeSchool/awesome-acs) - :closed_book: A curated list of awesome things related to Access Code School .
+- [awesome-cambio-para-el-clima](https://github.com/adriamarcet/awesome-cambio-para-el-clima) - Listado de recursos que nos ayuden a cambiar nuestro día a día a favor de la ecología y el clima.
+- [awesome-mcp](https://github.com/aimcp/awesome-mcp) - A collection about MCP.
 - [awesome-macos](https://github.com/albertodesi/awesome-macos) - My personal list of awesome software for macOS.
 - [awesome-meetups-video](https://github.com/alfiesal/awesome-meetups-video) - A list of interesting conference talks and great videos about Software Development.
 - [awesome-rl-for-legged-locomotion](https://github.com/apexrl/awesome-rl-for-legged-locomotion) - A curated list of awesome material on legged robot locomotion using reinforcement learning (RL) and sim-to-real techniques.